zhy2002/neutron/readme.md

 * Verify UI logic in unit tests and rendering result in screenshots
 * strong typing as much as possible
 * improve interop development experience
+* effect of rule execution should not depend on order of state change. same state via same rules -> same result state

 Problems
 ------------------